erikeldridge/app-quality-cookbook/deployment/README.md

 # Deployment

-"Release early.
+Release early.
 Release often.
-And listen to your customers." – Eric Raymond
+And listen to your customers. – Eric Raymond